-The abuse and misuse of alcohol and other drugs by members of the University of Georgia community are incompatible with the goals and mission of the institution.
+The abuse and misuse of alcohol and other drugs by members of the UGA community are incompatible with the goals and mission of the institution.
 To further the University’s commitment to provide a healthy and thriving educational environment, and in compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the University has established the following policy on alcohol and other drugs.
+This Policy on Alcohol and Other Drugs can also be viewed at safeandsecure.uga.edu.